 Although even this heavy duty construction still introduces some losses at the connection points.
 As can be seen in this thermal image (ignore the top and bottom caps - heat escaping due to thin plastic caps and mounting bracket - due to sun).

 Whilst I was fiddling with the capacitor to try and reduce the minimum value of capacitance it could achieve.
 I found that the rotor contact left rather a lot to be desired.
 This caused variations in the best match that could be achieved when pulsing the tuning control backwards and forwards.
 So I cut up the capacitor and rebuilt it.
 So that there are now two sliding friction joints.
 One either side of the insulating back panel where the capacitor attaches to the loop.
 I can now set the tension on the spring compression washers which form the sliding joint.
 This has significantly improved the value of series resistance measured with the VNA and provides a more consistent match when tuning.

 Another problem was RF on the motor DC control cable.
 I noticed this when I was looking at the radiation pattern with a fluorescent light tube.
 The DC cable was radiating as much as the loop.
-So I built a Bias T (like the one designed by GM3SEK and published in the April 2009 issue of Radcom) into the feed point connector box.
+So I built a Bias T as designed by GM3SEK and described on his website (also published in the April 2009 issue of Radcom) into the feed point connector box.
 Phil AD5X also has a similar design on his website.
 This has solved the control cable RF leakage problem, and I now only need the one coax cable to the loop.
 This is a much tidier solution.
 Although I have to use a floating supply, in order to permit the voltage to be reversed when driving the motor in the opposite direction.